 Effective alcohol abuse treatment should eliminate substance use as a coping mechanism, address the factors that contribute to its use, and provide healthier coping skills and opportunities for social support.
-The Ranch treatment center offers inpatient alcohol rehab that begins with medically monitored detox and continues with a whole-person approach that helps clients heal the physical deficiencies caused by alcohol as well as nurture emotional and spiritual needs.
-Learn more about our Tennessee inpatient alcohol rehab program or call 844-876-7680.
+The Ranch treatment center offers inpatient alcohol rehab that begins with medically monitored detox.
+We continue with a whole-person approach that helps clients heal the physical deficiencies caused by alcohol as well as nurture emotional and spiritual needs.

 Symptoms of Alcohol Abuse